 Depression is a challenging mental health diagnosis, to say the least.
 It is a complex mental health disorder and disease of the brain, occurring when certain brain chemicals become imbalanced.
 Depression has social, psychological, and biological origins, and can be triggered by many factors, including stressful life events, genetics, illness, and more.
 Due to the complex nature of what causes depression, it can take an equally complex, multi-faceted approach to manage this disorder.
+Keep reading to learn how to combat depression in New York.

 One of the challenges in managing depression is that hopelessness, lack of motivation, and lack of energy are symptoms of the disorder that make it difficult to do the things that will help control your symptoms.
 Also, there is often a delay in improvement due to the apathy experienced by depressives that makes it feel as if what you are doing is not paying off; making you want to quit before these coping skills can take effect.
-Please read the following tips to combat depression with this in mind.
+Please read the following tips to combat depression in New York with this in mind.
 Start small and keep going, despite your brain telling you that what you are doing is not paying off.
 That is the depression talking.
 The following tips are scientifically proven to help to manage depression:

 1. Stay Active.